Monuments

 The monastery was dissolved in 1803 when the canton of Aargau was created by the new Confederation (Act of Mediation of 1803).
 The properties were sold to private individuals.
 The Iglingerhof had already been sold in 1790.

-In 1918, The Christian Merian Foundation acquired the Iglingerhof and 67 ha of land and forest to continue the farm for agriculture.
+The Christian Merian Foundation acquired the Iglingerhof and 67 ha of land and forest in 1918.
+The Foundation has been leasing the estate for farming since this time.

 The Niklauskapelle already existed in the thirteenth century.
 It burned down in 1860, but its memory lives on in the Gothic choir, which has been restored and integrated into the complex.

-In various places, medieval churches are incorporated into more modern buildings; some examples are the Romanesque chapel in Donatyre (canton of Vaud) and the Romanesque church of San Niclà in Strada (canton of Graubünden).
+In various other places, medieval churches are incorporated into farm houses; examples are the Romanesque chapel in Donatyre (canton of Vaud) and the Romanesque church of San Niclà in Strada (canton of Graubünden).

 (Source and further information: Kloster Hortus-Dei (kloster-olsberg.ch).